tricon/solidus_easypost/README.md

 will be fired.
 The event's payload will contain the `:carton` and `:payload` keys, with the `Spree::Carton` object associated to the tracker and the EasyPost payload respectively.

+### Customizing the tracking webhook handler

+If you want to override default webhook handler, you can provide your own `webhook_handler_class` in your configuration.

+Note that, if you override the webhook handler, no events will be fired out of the box.

 ## Development

 ### Testing the extension